What are genes?

 - Medical.
 A person who tests positive for a disease-specific gene change may decide to use preventive or treatment options to reduce the impact or severity of the disease.
 Although many treatment options have been shown to be effective, others may be potentially dangerous or of unproven value.

 - Privacy.
 Because genetic testing is expensive, few people are able to afford it without help from their insurance companies.
 Many people worry that genetic information released to insurance companies may affect future employment options or insurance availability.
-The discovery of a genetic disease that is not causing symptoms now (such as breast cancer or Huntington's disease ) should not affect your future ability to gain employment or health insurance coverage.
-A law in the United States, called the Genetic Information Nondiscrimination Act of 2008 (GINA), protects people who have DNA differences that may affect their health.
-This law does not cover life insurance, disability insurance, or long-term care insurance.
+The discovery of a genetic disease that is not causing symptoms now (such as breast cancer or Huntington disease ) should not affect your future ability to gain employment or health insurance coverage.
+A law in the United States, called the Genetic Information Nondiscrimination Act of 2008 (GINA), helps protect people who have DNA differences that may affect their health.
+But it has some limits.
+For example, this law doesn't apply to life insurance, disability insurance, or long-term care insurance.
+And it doesn't protect people who work for companies with fewer than 15 employees.

 For many genetic disorders, carrier testing can help determine how likely it is that a child will have the disease:

-- If both parents carry the abnormal gene, there is a 1-in-4 (25%) chance that their child will have the disease and a 2-in-4 (50%) chance that their child will be a carrier of the disease (but will not have it).
-There is also a 1-in-4 (25%) chance that the child will not get the abnormal gene and so will not have the disease nor be a carrier.
+- If both parents carry a change in the same gene, there is a 1-in-4 (25%) chance that their child will have the disease and a 2-in-4 (50%) chance that their child will be a carrier of the disease (but will not have it).
+There is also a 1-in-4 (25%) chance that the child will not get the changed gene and so will not have the disease nor be a carrier.

-- If only one parent carries the abnormal gene, the child has a 1-in-2 (50%) chance of being a carrier but almost no chance that he or she will have the disease.
+- If only one parent carries a change in that gene, the child has a 1-in-2 (50%) chance of being a carrier but almost no chance that he or she will have the disease.

 Examples of screening tests to identify carriers for specific genetic disorders include: